Oil firm Statoil makes first investment in solar tech

 Statoil declined to disclose the price, but said it was a smaller venture investment.

-Oxford PV, a solar technology company, said in a separate statement it had received investments totaling 8.1 million pounds ($10.33 million) from three investors including Statoil.
+Oxford PV, a solar technology company, said in a separate statement it had received investments totalling 8.1 million pounds from three investors including Statoil.

 "We are hoping to make money on this investment," Irene Rummelhoff, head of Statoil's New Energy Solutions unit, later told Reuters.
 The unit has previously made larger investments in wind power.